Architecture & Benchmarks

 Embedding collapses A7 variants.
 Closest cluster member by similarity isn't the IV.

-ChatAds Sony Alpha 7 IV Mirrorless Camera Exact model
+ChatAds Sony a7 IV Mirrorless Camera Exact model

 Why this matters: Model numbers (A7 IV, RT-AX86U, S24 Ultra) carry product identity.
 Lexical search tokenizes them as noise ("A7", "IV") and ranks by review count, often surfacing a different generation.
 Vector search treats alphanumeric tokens as low-signal and collapses across model variants.
 ChatAds preserves model-number tokens through embedding and matches them to the exact catalog SKU.